TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-unabletoreachaport/content-have-port-unblocked-for-customer-10.md

 # Recommended Steps

-1. Update the area path?in Service Desk to?Virtual Network > Connectivity > Cannot send email (SMTP/Port 25)
+1. Update the area path in Service Desk to Virtual Network > Connectivity > Cannot send email (SMTP/Port 25)

 2. **In the ASC Overview page, select the option to "Edit and Run Again" ensuring that the support topic in step 1 above is selected.